 In 2000, he became Professor Emeritus after 30 years of teaching Francophone and World Literature at the University of New England.
 Traveling extensively, he spent two sabbaticals in Europe where he got the inspiration for several of his books.

-Beaupré has recently released Marie Quat'e Poches et Sarah Foshay, his 18th book, in French.
-It is a story that takes the form of a dialogue between two women.
+In 2014, Beaupre released Marie Quat'e Poches et Sarah Foshay, a story that takes the form of a dialogue between two women.

 Back to Top